BreadboarDGeniuS/Logic-Gates/Programmable Logic gates V1/README.md

-# BreadboarD GeniuS Logic Gates and Binary Counters
+# BreadboarD GeniuS Logic Gates and Binary Counters V1
 ## Built around the ATTiny1616 and ATMega4809 MCU
+## This Release of hardware will not be sold.
+This repo will only serve those who were lucky enough to pick up a demo kit.
+## The demo kit enabled us to make vast improvements to the design of the hardware, and as such, we now have a V2 repo that supports the new and improved hardware.
+## the hardware will be available soon in our Etsy store > https://breadboardgenius.etsy.com

 ## Description
 This project implements various logic gates (AND/NAND, OR/NOR, XOR/XNOR, Dual NOT, MAJORITY/MINORITY) using the ATTiny1616 microcontroller.
 The code is designed for educational purposes and to demonstrate the implementation of basic digital logic in embedded systems.